-For the most part, the average scale scores for Rainier Prep on the ELA, math, and science assessments were substantially higher at all grade levels than the corresponding scale scores for Washington.
+For the most part, the average scale scores for Rainier Prep on the ELA, math, and science assessments were substantially higher at all grade levels than the corresponding scale scores for Washington (Table 19).
 The academic performance of the Rainier Prep students is further described below.

-- On the ELA assessments and in comparison to Washington, Rainier Prep scores as well or higher than Washington in the 6th, 7th, and 8th grades. - On the Math assessments, Rainier Prep outperforms Washington in all grade levels by 21 to 45 scale score points. - On the science assessments, Washington outperforms Rainier Prep by 25.3 and 4.4 scale score points for the 5th and 8th grade assessments respectively.
+- On the ELA assessments and in comparison to Washington, Rainier Prep scored lower in 5th grade and as well or higher than Washington in the 6th, 7th, and 8th grades with a 32 scale score point difference in 8th grade. - On the Math assessments, Rainier Prep outperforms Washington in all grade levels by 21 to 45 scale score points. - On the science assessments, Washington outperforms Rainier Prep by 25.3 and 4.4 scale score points for the 5th and 8th grade assessments respectively.